 All interfaces of the JEM to the outside world within the experiment environment are tested in an integration test.
-The setup is illustrated in Figure 6.
+The setup is illustrated in Fig. 6.
 Input data as expected from the Preprocessor is fed into the JEM using a DSS module with 16 channels of serial LVDS source.
-The results of the JEM are transmitted via the custom backplane to the Common Merger Module.
-The readout of both the JEM and the CMM is let onto G-Link cables connected to a prototype Readout Driver, which converts the readout data packets onto S-Link and transmits them onto cables.
-The data send through the S-Links is received by a DSS equipped with a S-Link sink module.
+The results of the JEM are transmitted via the custom backplane to the CMM.
+The outputs of both the JEM and the CMM are transmitted via G-Link cables connected to the prototype Readout Driver, which converts the readout data packets for transmission via S-Link cables.
+The data sent through the S-Links is received by a DSS equipped with an S-Link sink module.
 Using this setup, incoming data and results at all interface stages of the system can be checked both by comparing the readout data and also by using the spy memories inside the modules.
-In order to assure a consistent set of data from the various stages, the readout signal is provided by the TTC system, which is also used to provide all system clocks.
-The system has also been tested for the whole number of input channels using the playback memories of the JEM's InputFPGAs.
+In order to ensure a consistent set of data from the various stages, the readout signal is provided by the TTC system, which is also used to provide all system clocks.
+The system has also been tested for the whole number of input channels using the playback memories of the JEM's Input FPGAs.
 The expected S-Link output data is generated by the simulation chain.
-Both sources of input data - either the DSS's data buffers or the InputFPGA playback memories - are filled using the very same data patterns as the online trigger module simulation, allowing for an automated comparison of the readout streams.
+Both sources of input data-either the DSS's data buffers or the Input FPGA playback memories-are filled using the very same data patterns as the online trigger module simulation, allowing for an automated comparison of the readout streams.